 Matt has been on the board of the Topsham Public Library since 2009, serving as President since 2012.
 Matt also volunteers on the investment committee of Skidompha Library in Damariscotta and is a former member of the Damariscotta-Newcastle Rotary Club and board member of Central Lincoln County YMCA.

 When he is not practicing law, Matt enjoys walking in the woods of Dodge Point with his yellow lab and officemate, Harvey.
-An avid hockey fan, player and coach, Matt loves skating on the DRA rink in the winter with his family whenever possible.
+An avid hockey fan, player and coach, Matt loves skating on the Coastal Rivers ice rink in the winter with his family whenever possible.
 Matt currently lives in Topsham with his wife Suzanna and their children Alexander and Lilian.

 Ever since reading the opening chapter of The Wind in the Willows as a child, Joan has considered paddling along a river in small boat to be the best way to spend a day.
 Being outdoors, encountering the weather and observing the wildlife is a source of peace and joy for Joan.